Sardinia, what to see in San Pietro Island: two-day itinerary

-We crossed the courtyard between the old wooden boats and nets stacked in untidy piles and reached the pier.
+As we crossed the courtyard, we saw old wooden boats and untidy piles of nets stacked around us.
+Finally we reached the pier.

-When we arrived, the fishermen were unloading the catch of the day, under watched by the officers of the harbour master’s office.
+The fishermen were unloading the catch of the day, watched by the officers of the harbour master’s office.

-He was here for work and told us he is a manager of the company, which buys almost all the tuna caught in this tonnara.
+He was there for work.
+He told us he was a manager of the company which buys most of the tuna caught in this tonnara.

-We headed back to Carloforte at sunset.
+At sunset, we made our way back to Carloforte.
 We stopped a few minutes in Piazza Repubblica.

-They were mainly occupied by old people and the strange thing is that men stayed only with men and women stayed only with women.
+They were mainly occupied by old people.
+Interestingly, men only set with men and women with women.

-Piazza Pegli was crowded too, even if people did not stop there because there were no spots of shadow.
+Piazza Pegli was crowded too, even if people did not stop there due to the lack of shady spots.

-Before ending the day, I wrote down a few brief historical notes on the island.
+Before calling it a day, I wrote down a few brief historical notes about the island.

 In 1738, it was colonized by the inhabitants of Tabarka, a Tunisian island which was at that time a Ligurian colony owned by the Lomellini family, then lords of Pegli.

-The reasons that pushed the tabarkini people to leave the island were mainly the coral reefs impoverishment and the limited extension of the island itself, which was no longer able to meet the needs of a population in continuous growth and defensible from pirate raids.
+The reasons that pushed the tabarkini people to leave their island were mainly the coral reefs impoverishment and the limited extension of the island itself, which was no longer able to meet the needs of a population in continuous growth and protect them from pirate raids.